 American songwriter and performer Bob Dylan has been relatively prolific in a creative life that’s spanned almost 60 years.

-Since his eponymous debut album in 1962 on Columbia Records, signed by the visionary John Hammond (Billie Holiday, Bruce Springsteen, Stevie Ray Vaughan), the Minnesota native has released 38 studio albums under his name (including a couple on Asylum between Columbia deals).
+Since his eponymous debut album in 1962 on Columbia Records, signed by the visionary John Hammond (Billie Holiday, Bruce Springsteen, Stevie Ray Vaughan), the Minnesota native has released 38 studio albums under his name (including a couple on Asylum between Columbia deals) at this writing.

 The most recent was “Triplicate” in 2017, a three-CD set featuring Dylan and his touring band performing classics from the American songbook.
 The sessions took place at Capitol Studios in Hollywood with multiple Grammy-winning producer-engineer Al Schmitt.